afleshel/opios/readme.txt

 Thank you for downloading Hookflash's Open Peer iOS SDK.

-This release is a preliminary 0.8.0 release of the SDK and Hookflash will be publishing updates to the SDK regularly.
+This release is a 1.0.8 release of the SDK and Hookflash will be publishing updates to the SDK regularly.

 For a quick introduction to the code please read the following.
 For more detailed instructions please go to http://docs.hookflash.com.